Wrongful death claims FAQ: Do you have a claim?

 Do I Have a Claim?

 If you have lost someone that you relied on financially and their death was someone else’s fault, then you may have a claim.
-Many wrongful death claims are basically medical malpractice claims, but a large number are also taken out against and manufacturers.
+Many wrongful death claims are basically medical malpractice claims, but a large number are also taken out against major US pharmaceutical companies and manufacturers.

 Who Can File a Claim?

 Typically, the ones filing the claim will be the parents, spouses or children.
 But this may include other people connected to the deceased if they relied on them in some way.

 There are two types of a reward provided during a wrongful death suit.
 The first is economic and is compensation for monetary losses that have resulted from the death, and as a result of the actions of the defendant.
 It can also include expenses such as funeral costs and medical bills.

 The other is non-economic, it covers the emotional pain and suffering that has resulted from the loss.

 If the deceased suffered greatly prior to their death then this may be taken into account.
 The age of the deceased, and thus the length of time that they had to live and enjoy their life, may also be taken into account.